BraedonB98/2DoTrack/BACKEND/README.md

 -------------------------------------------------------Known Issues---------------------------------------
 in user-controller->imageUpload, if image fails to unlink, add it to a log file to be able to delete later

-in app.js/ && user files -> still need to handle validation of users
+in app.js/ && user files -> still need to handle validation/authentication of users

-in uid-controller.js->getbyName will need to get all users with same name and show part of personal info to let user decide which one they are looking for.

 todo-controllers.js -> deleteItem, make sure to go through users list and delete it from task list of all users(both pending or accepted) Also make sure user is the creator.
 If just a user just remove it from array so they no longer use it.